That Should Be A Christmas Season Movie Release: God Rest Ye Merry, Soldiers

 Beginnings / Prologue (Pages 1-10)

 Christmas in America was much different in 1862 than it had been in 1861.
-Both Confederate and Union camps during the first holiday season of the American Civil War were festive, with brass bands, sports, foot races, mock parades, and feasts of turkey, mince pies, eggnog and other delicious food and drinks.
+Both Confederate and Union camps during the first holiday season of the American Civil War were festive, with brass bands, sports, foot races, mock parades, and feasts of turkey, mince pies, eggnog, and other delicious food and drinks.
 Soldiers had received packages from home with socks, boots, and cakes.
 The youth of the nation had still been filled with romantic and adventurous notions about war.
-By their second December of war those notions had cooled after both Billy Yank and Johnny Reb had seen hundreds of thousands killed by bullets and sickness and maimed for life during the destruction of battle.
+By their second December of war, those notions had cooled after both Billy Yank and Johnny Reb had seen hundreds of thousands killed by bullets and sickness and maimed for life during the destruction of battle.

 The soldiers our story focuses on are the Union Army of the Cumberland and the Confederate Army of Tennessee.
 Union soldiers in the 9th Kentucky camped near Nashville, Tennessee, try to holler “Hurrah for Christmas,” but are stopped with orders to go on picket duty.
 Nearby Ohio troops are ordered to march on Christmas Day.
 Men of the 19th Ohio attempt merriment but it gives way to mumblings about families and home.
 Encamped 40 miles away near Murfreesboro, a soldier of the 34th Alabama writes home that no drill was the only thing different on December 25 from any other day.

-Most soldiers cannot celebrate with sugar, flour and other sweets and goodies since they are too expensive due to inflation and price gauging.
+Most soldiers cannot celebrate with sugar, flour, and other sweets and goodies since they are too expensive due to inflation and price gauging.
 The men of the 45th Tennessee, also camped at Murfreesboro, were recruited from Middle Tennessee, and allowed to have furloughs back home.
 They return with homemade pies and cakes.
 A snowball fight is arranged between the men of the 20th Tennessee and the 45th.
 While the men of the 45th are distracted by the fight, the camp is raided by members of the 20th who steal many of the cooking utensils and baked goods.
-In a movie these scenes of Billy Yank and Johnny Reb can be used to introduce the audience to regiments and individuals who will play important parts in the battle of Stones River.
+In a movie, these scenes of Billy Yank and Johnny Reb can be used to introduce the audience to regiments and individuals who will play important parts in the battle of Stones River.

-This gloom around Christmas was due to the fact that many of the troops, both North and South, had not seen their families for sixteen months, and were contrasting the Christmas with those from years past, which could be shown in flashbacks as major characters are introduced.
+This gloom around Christmas was due to the fact that many of the troops, both North and South, had not seen their families for sixteen months, and were contrasting Christmas with those from years past, which could be shown in flashbacks as major characters are introduced.
 The meaning of the holiday had been changing in the past few decades from one condemned in puritanical New England and one of laziness, drunken excess, and rowdiness in the South to that of family gatherings and religious observations.
 Harper’s and Godeys’ Lady’s Book, whose editor, Sarah Hall, believed the national holiday should be Thanksgiving, used articles and illustrations to spread the message that the holiday should be about spending time with one’s family, innocence, and childhood joy, and popularized customs and decorations like Christmas trees.
 By 1860 every state had, including those of New England, made December 25 a public holiday.
 By 1862 the cards and cartoons of Thomas Nash that had been jolly the previous year now expressed longing for home and innocence in contrast to death.
-Not even Santa Clause was left unscarred by the war.
+Not even Santa Claus was left unscarred by the war.
 For example, the Southern Illustrated News contained this poem

 This happened one Christmas.
 I’m sorry to write,